-Independent Catering Management Limited are the contracted supplier for onsite Catering services carried out within the College's kitchen areas.
-The catering Manager Gina Hills holds the company's Operations manual which includes the management of Health and Safety.
+Caterlink 93 are the contracted supplier for onsite catering services carried out within the College kitchen area.
+The catering manager (Gina Hills) holds the company's operations manual which includes the management of Health and Safety.

 CONTRACTORS

 The Health and Safety at Work Act 1974, not only imposes duties upon each employer and member of staff but also extends to persons directly or indirectly employed carrying out work on Woking College premises.